Buttermilk Biscuits - Just like Cracker Barrel!

 Preheat oven to 400 degrees.

-Make sure your flour is "fluffed" (not straight from the bag; just dump it in a larger container and stir using up and down motion to fluff it up a little bit-THEN measure out 2 cups).
+(Make sure your flour is "fluffed" not straight from the bag; Dump it in a larger container and stir using up and down motion to fluff it up a little bit-THEN measure out 2 cups).

-Measure flour into a mixing bowl.
+Measure 2 cups SELF RISING flour into a mixing bowl.
 Add shortening and cut it until small and crumbly.
-A fork works fine for this purpose.
-Stir in milk and stir with a spoon until all mixed.
+A fork works fine for this purpose or a pastry blender is great if you have one.
+Then, dump in the milk and stir with a large spoon until all mixed, quickly working the biscuit dough into one big blob in your bowl (don't stir too much; just until it all comes together).

-Place the dough on the floured surface and press until 1 to 1 1/2 inch thick.
-You can roll it a little with a rolling pin but that's purely optional, to me.
-Cut with an upside down cup/glass (Rebecca uses a wine glass) like this:
+Now roll or press the dough until 1 1/2 inch thick (not too thin).
+You can roll it with a rolling pin but that's purely optional, to me.
+I just press mine out.
+Cut with an upside down cup/glass.
+Try not to twist the glass.
+You want clean cuts so the biscuits can rise.
+Just press straight down to cut the biscuits.
+Rebecca used a wine glass like this:

-Bake in a PREHEATED oven at 400 degrees for 12-15 minutes or until lightly golden brown.
+Bake in a PREHEATED oven at 400 degrees for 15-20 minutes or until lightly golden brown.
+Sometimes I brush them with melted butter after they come out of the oven.

 Let me know if you think they are as good as Cracker Barrel!